March 29th, 2026: Cultural Food Traditions Project: Sudan

 Please join Slow Food East Bay on Sunday March 29th for the third of three gatherings of our “Countries in Conflict” Cultural Food Traditions Project series, an evening of honoring Sudanese food, art and culture.

 This gathering is being held during an ongoing counterrevolutionary war and humanitarian catastrophe in Sudan, one marked by mass displacement, famine, and profound loss.
-We will gather with that reality in clear view, and with deep respect for the lives and communities impacted.
+We gather with that reality in clear view, and with deep respect for the lives and communities impacted.

 Together, we will create an evening rooted in Sudanese food traditions and the power of communal dining; in Sudanese culture, food is a shared language, one of care, memory, and responsibility, meant to be experienced together, across generations and communities.
 Gathering at the table is not only cultural practice, but a way of staying connected to one another and to the places and people we hold close.